bh007183/bjh-e-store/README.md

   * [Contact](#questions/contact)

-  ## Installation

-  To Install necessary dependencies, run the following command:

-  N/A

   ## Usage

-      Same as you would use other E-stores.
+      This site is demonstrated from the customers perspective.
+As such, a customer would interact with this site like any other site.

   ## Technologies